PavanRangani/docs/docs/prd/tasks/tasks-notifications.md

     - When Mike Reopens parent task: Chelsea gets one notification for the parent task is Reopened.

     - When Mike restored parent task from deleted tab to Open tab: Chelsea and Keith gets one notification for the parent task is Restored.
 (Here I have assumed that Keith's subtask is Open and Branden's subtask is Completed)

+#### Money Movement - Pending for Approval
+- When the status of a Money movement sub-task is changed from to Pending Approval, the system will send the notification to all RACI users of that task.
+- This status change notification is specially implemented for Money Movement type of subtasks.
+For normal subtasks, there isn't any notification.
+  - For e.g. Suppose There is one task where `Arun` is added as an Accountable role.
+That task has one money movement sub-task where Keith is added as an `Initiate` and `Sue` is added as an `Approve` role.
+Now, Keith completes his Initiation work.
+So he will change the sub-task status from `Ready` to `Pending Approval`.
+So the system will send the notification to Arun, Sue.

 **Known Cases**
 - System doesn't send a new notification of Sub-Task if a second sub-task is added to his queue.